 - the study’s conduct/reporting did not comply fully with the World Medical Association’s Declaration of Helsinki on Ethical Principles for Medical Research Involving Human Subjects.
 In particular:

-- the study involved possible research misconduct or publication misconduct (including plagiarism, falsification of data, improprieties of/disputes over authorship, and failure to comply with legislative and regulatory requirements affecting research).
-BMJ editors usually ask for clarification and explanation rather than simply rejecting such work, and may refer such articles to the ethics committee (see BMJ ethics committee page the Committee on Publication Ethics (COPE), or to the authors' institution(s), funder(s), or licensing body(ies) before reaching a decision on the manuscript
+- The study involved possible research misconduct or publication misconduct (including plagiarism, falsification of data, improprieties of/disputes over authorship, and failure to comply with legislative and regulatory requirements affecting research).
+The BMJ editors usually ask for clarification and explanation rather than simply rejecting such work, and may refer such articles to the ethics committee (see The BMJ ethics committee page the Committee on Publication Ethics (COPE), or to the authors' institution(s), funder(s), or licensing body(ies) before reaching a decision on the manuscript.